 This book is a journey through history and has become a story about oppression, abuse of power and crimes against humanity.
 It is also a story about a people who refused to be broken and to give up their identity and culture.
 It is about the human will to survive and human resilience.

-This project was made possible by a contribution from Fonds Anna Cornelis.
+This project and book was made possible by a contribution from Fonds Anna Cornelis and the Mondrian Fonds.

 About the Book

-The Photo book ‘Siberian Exiles’ will be published in March 2020.
+The Photo book ‘Siberian Exiles’ will be published on 14th of March 2020.

 - Photography: Claudia Heinermann